shivamsinghalkiwi/nodejs-resume-parser/README.md

 # Solution

-This Resume parser can run throught unlimited number of Resumes and get relevant info from that.
+This Resume parser can run through unlimited number of Resumes and get relevant info from that.
 With full-feature installation it supports most of the common use formats, provided by [textract](https://github.com/dbashford/textract):

  - HTML
  - PDF